 ISO Approved Part Control

-This switchable option locks down critical Part, BOM and Routing information and prevents unauthorised changes.
+This switchable option locks down critical Part, BOM and Routing information and prevents unauthorized changes.
 When changes are made a complete history of who, what and when is generated automatically.

-In a similar vein Ctrl-W will trigger the Javelin version of a Wiki – a central deposit for user knowledge.
-Filed against the specific program the WYSIWYG rich text memo can be utilised to provide site specific procedural information ‘online’.
+In a similar vein Ctrl-W will trigger the JAVELIN version of a Wiki – a central deposit for user knowledge.
+Filed against the specific program the WYSIWYG rich text memo can be utilized to provide site specific procedural information ‘online’.

 Serial Number Generation